 There is much interesting information which has not been covered in this very brief history of Greenhead Park.
-You can find out much more in a new book, Secured for the Town: The story of Huddersfield’s Greenhead Park published by the Friends in March 2011.
+There is more information in a book, Secured for the Town: The story of Huddersfield’s Greenhead Park published by the Friends in March 2011.
 This book, written by local historian and member of the Friends, David Griffiths, tells the story of Greenhead Park from its earliest days to its renovation in 2010.
 As well as relating the main events in the Park’s history, the book includes childhood recollections and numerous historical photographs, while five ‘park heroes’ are honoured in short biographical notes.
 The book also mentions some of the firms involved in creating the park – those who would like more details can consult our list of ‘makers’ of the park.

-Secured for the Town is on sale at £5 in the Cafe in the Park (by the tennis courts), The Park restaurant (behind the conservatory) and local bookshops.
-You can also buy it direct from the Friends at our Wednesday drop-in session and at Friends’ meetings and events.
-It’s available by post too – at £6.25 including P&P – from Friends of Greenhead Park, c/o Refreshment Rooms, Greenhead Park, Huddersfield HD1 4HS.
+The Friends have also published a history of Greenhead Hall, part of whose extensive grounds became the Greenhead Park we know today.
+Huddersfield’s Best Address costs just £4 from local bookshops, or direct from the Friends at our Wednesday drop-in session and at Friends’ meetings and events.
+It’s available by post too – at £4.95 including P&P – from Friends of Greenhead Park, c/o Refreshment Rooms, Greenhead Park, Huddersfield HD1 4HS.

 If you’d like to see more historic photographs of Greenhead Park, including early postcards, you’ll find a good collection in the Kirklees Image Archive.
-The Huddersfield Examiner holds archive photographs too, including an interesting collection featuring the Park’s Great War memorial.
+There are also some fascinating aerial photos of the park, taken between 1926 and 1934, on the Britain from Above website.